 A clean and healthy environment is critical to the overall health of our waterways and communities.
-Removing litter from our environment becomes increasingly difﬁcult and expensive the farther it gets from its source.
+Removing trash and debris from our environment becomes increasingly difﬁcult and expensive the farther it gets from its source.
 Taking action to remove trash within your community will ensure a swimmable, drinkable, and ﬁshable future for the waters we all share.
 This clean up is a family-friendly, active event where volunteers will be walking and exercising as they make a positive impact upon the Buck Creek Watershed.
-Your participation is appreciated!
+Your participation is greatly appreciated!

 -Final instructions, team photo, and volunteers dismissed to their work sites to begin clean up

 11:30am – 12:30pm

 – Volunteers are invited to meet at Wedgewood Park (3391 Wilson Ave.) in Grandville where lunch will be provided by Grandville Mayor Steve Maas.
 (No taxpayer money used).

 1. Comfortable shoes or boots (ones that you don’t mind getting wet/dirty!)

 2. Layered clothing: long shirt and pants recommended to protect from bug bites and poison ivy

 3. Reusable Water Bottle, we are trying to promote zero impact on the creek.

 4. Work gloves (if you have a favorite pair)